 What makes them a great tool?
 Read onto the next section!

-As we approach 2016, it’s time to prepare yourself for the new challenges that algorithm updates will bring.
-Here are my top 10 SEO tools for 2016.
+It’s time to prepare yourself for the new challenges that algorithm updates will bring.
+Here are my top 10 SEO tools for 2019.

-Moz – This is likely the most popular tool on the list.
+This is one of the most popular tools on the list.
 They have been around for a long time and continue to offer both basic and advanced tools to help with your SEO needs.
 Their huge selection of research tools will likely offer what you are looking for with your SEO needs.
 With Moz Pro account, you will get access to other SEO tools like:

-Web CEO Online – This web-based platform is designed to meet the needs of large digital marketing agencies, as well as those who optimize their own websites.
-This is a good, standard SEO tool.
-The do a great job with offering keyword rankings for specific locations.
-Web CEO also offer an automatic submission to search engines.
-It’s a very comprehensive software but at the same time, it’s easy to use.
+This web-based platform is designed to meet the needs of large digital marketing agencies, as well as those who optimize their own websites.
+This is a good, standard SEO tool. +The do a great job with offering keyword rankings for specific locations.
+Web CEO also offers an automatic submission to search engines.
+It’s a very comprehensive software, but at the same time, it’s easy to use.

-SEMrush – After years of SEO, SEMrush has risen to the top as one of my favourites.
+After years of SEO, SEMrush has risen to the top as one of my favourites.
 This tool is especially good for competitor analysis.
 It offers advanced keyword and competitor research.
 The makers of this software are the same company that made the popular tool SEOQuake.
-It allows you to see a bird’s eye view of how your site is performing in search engines and look at what your competitors are doing for both organic and AdWords.
+It allows you to see a bird’s eye view of how your site is performing in search engines.
+You can also look at what your competitors are doing for both organic and AdWords.

 Tools are meant to make our lives easier and help us work more efficiently.
 The tools I’ve listed above are extremely helpful and can assist you in generating positive results for your business.
 The ratings are purely based on what experts and users have said.
 You may find one particular tool to be better than another and that could be against the order presented here.
-The best approach would be to try these tools using the free trials and then, you can choose to continue using the one you like most and what delivers the best results.
+The best approach would be to try these tools using their respective free trials.
+Then, you can choose to continue using the one you like most and what delivers the best results.

 If you have a tool you like, share it with us in the comment section below!